 Employees enrolling for the first time should select one or both vendors and select the enrollment and general information link(s).
 Once an account is established with one or both vendors, employees will need to complete the ISU 403(b) Plan Payroll Deduction Form.

-Employees who are already enrolled with one or both 403(b) vendors and who wish to make a change in the amount being deducted will need to log in to iPeople, select Self Service > Benefits Summary > 403(b).
+Employees who are already enrolled with one or both 403(b) vendors and who wish to make a change in the amount being deducted will need to log in to iPeople, select Self Service > Benefits > Benefits Summary > 403(b).
 There employees will be able to change the contribution percentage.
 Employees who wish to stop their contributions for a time should enter a zero in that field.

 The State of Illinois Employees' Deferred Compensation Plan is a supplemental tax-deferred retirement plan for state employees Once distribution begins, the distributed monies are fully taxable as ordinary income for federal tax purposes.
 The funds are never taxed by the State of Illinois.